team113sanger/project_fur_felis_catus_publication_plots/germline-plot/scripts/IGV_plots/README.md

     - Reference_Allele
     - Tumor_Seq_Allele2
     - Tumor_Sample_Barcode
+    - Tumour_type - additional column with the Tumour_type name, this should match a Tumour_type in first column of the table in provided in `--study_list` see [studies_reformat.tsv](../../metadata/studies_reformat.tsv)
 - `--genome_file` : The genome file in FASTA format.
 The genome file should be indexed and the index file should be in the same directory as the genome file
 - `--gtf_file` : The GTF file in GFF format.
 The GTF file should be indexed and the index file should be in the same directory as the GTF file